Introduction

 The Lord’s Day and Practical Matters

-John Frame provides a helpful summary of Sabbath duties based on three principles: the need to find rest, the need to worship God, and the need to give and receive mercy (DCL, Frame 574).
+Theologian John Frame summarizes Sabbath duties with three simple principles: find rest, worship God, and give and receive mercy (Doctrine of the Christian Life, 574).

 Inside Eden